 Deer are well-known for being reclusive, so it’s always exciting to see a deer in the wild.
-You can entice them to come close to your home, but you must offer them the right deer feed.
+You can entice them to come close to your home, but you must offer them suitable deer feed.

-For nature lovers, feed deer in backyard is a popular subject these days.
-Deer are notorious for having a huge appetite.
-It’s vital for you to keep this in mind while you’re trying to get them to come into your backyard.
+For nature lovers, feeding deer in the backyard is a popular subject these days.
+Unfortunately, deer are notorious for having a huge appetite.
+You need to keep this in mind while you’re trying to get them to come into your backyard.

 Common Facts about Deer